 I know, there are different and many methods that might work.
 Just apply one solution after another and verify which one fixed the Outlook problem in your particular case – you might get it right from your first attempt, or you might have to run all the steps from this tutorial.

-How to easily fix Outlook search not working in Windows 10
+How do I fix Outlook search not working properly in Windows 10

 - Initiate a quick fix